 (estimated 7 minute read time)

-Christmas is a busy time of year for horse racing – there are full festive race cards at the likes of Kempton and Epsom and with Cheltenham and Aintree on the horizon, choosing your wardrobe for the winter racing season is as imperative as choosing which horse to have a flutter on!
+Winter is a busy time of year for horse racing.
+There are full festive race cards at the likes of Kempton and Epsom and with Cheltenham and Aintree on the horizon, choosing your wardrobe for the winter racing season is as imperative as choosing which horse to have a flutter on!
+These events showcase some of the world’s finest racing, and with the finest racing tends to come the finest fashion.
+Here is our ultimate guide to traditional racing fashion, designed to help you make a lasting impression at this year’s winter races.

-Neither the Cheltenham Downs nor the English North-West are known for tropical temperatures in March and April, so with Boxing Day sales impending, make use of our handy guide and ensure you’re sartorially certified when it comes to Cheltenham and the Grand National.
-Despite the Jockey Club having just announced a relaxation of the rules around dress code and are encouraging people to “dress as they feel most comfortable and confident”, you still want to look the part when you take to the track this winter.
+Neither the Cheltenham Downs nor the English North-West are known for tropical temperatures in March and April, so if you’re already planning your outfit, make use of our handy guide and ensure you’re sartorially certified when it comes to Cheltenham and the Grand National.
+Despite the Jockey Club announcing a relaxation of the rules around the dress code and encouraging people to “dress as they feel most comfortable and confident”, you still want to look the part when you take to the track this winter.

 Whether you’re male or female, selecting the right racing threads can be a fine balance between style and weatherproofing!
 Tactical layering is the order of the day and selecting the appropriate colours, fabrics, designs, and accessories are paramount to achieving your flawless festival façade.
 The unpredictability of the English climate can also wreak havoc with your adopted apparel choices, so being prepared is also a critical consideration for any racegoer this winter.